davecheney/iduino/README.md

 Let's break this down a little.

 * First we store the address of the DDRB, the port B direction register, 0x24, in R1 -- `[24]@`
-* Next we store the value, 0x01 for PORTB, bit 0, which is pin 8 on the Arduino Uno, into the address pointed to by R1, this sets Pin 8 to OUTPUT  -- `[01]s`
+* Next we store the value, 0x01 for PORTB, bit 0, which is Pin 8 on the Arduino Uno, into the address pointed to by R1, this sets Pin 8 to OUTPUT  -- `[01]s`
 * Now that we have set Pin 8 to OUTPUT, load the address 0x25 into R1 -- `[25]@`
 * Then store 0x01 into (R1) turning on the output. -- `[01]s`

 ## Setting a register (continued)

-Taking the example able a little further we can write the above more compactly.
+Taking the example a little further we can write the above more compactly.

 	[24]@[01]zs

 The main difference is the use of the `z` command in place of the first `s`. `z` operates similarly to `s`, but once the value has been stored it increments the value of R1.
 This leads to two improvements.

 * After the first `z`, the value of R0 and R1 respectively are 0x01 and 0x25 (R1 was incremented by `z`)
 * This means we can issue a `s` to store 0x01 into address 0x25 without setting up R0 and R1 again.
+Alternatively `z` could be entered again, which would leave R1 with the value 0x26.

 ## Altering a register.

-Many Arduino control registers share several duties so care must always be taken when storing, overwriting, values stored in them.
+Many Arduino control registers share several duties so care must always be taken when storing, or overwriting, values stored in them.
 Say for example we wanted to change the value of Pin 8, but leave Pin 9 untouched.
 To do this, we can use the `|` operator.

 	[24]@[01]|[25]@[01]|

 Because we're not simply overwriting values, we loose some of the brevity of the previous example.
-The main difference between the first example and this one is the replacement of `s` with `|`.
+The main difference between the original example and this one is the replacement of `s` with `|`.
 In effect the value in R0 is OR'd with the contents of (R1), this preserves any bits we did not intend to alter.

 ## Toggling bits